This article was reviewed by the YOUCANIC editorial team.

 ABC Pump Failure

 This is the TANDEM pump.
 It operates both the power steering and ABC suspension.
-Even though it is one pump for both systems, each system is separated into its chamber.
+Even though there is one pump for both systems, each system is separated into its own chamber.

 The tandem pump has two separate chambers for each system: